Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 ### Azure Active Directory Token Authentication
 Currently, Azure Active Directory (AAD) authentication is only possible for CommunicationIdentityClient.
-The DefaultAzureCredential object must be passed to the CommunicationIdentityClientBuilder via the credential() funtion.
+The `DefaultAzureCredential` object must be passed to the `CommunicationIdentityClientBuilder` via the credential() funtion.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

-CLIENT_SECRET, CLIENT_ID and TENANT_ID environment variables
+`CLIENT_SECRET`, `CLIENT_ID` and `TENANT_ID` environment variables
-needed to create a DefaultAzureCredential object.
+are needed to create a DefaultAzureCredential object.

 <!-- embedme ./src/samples/java/com/azure/communication/administration/ReadmeSamples.java#L377-L389 -->
 ```java